 His best period extended from 1840 to about 1869, and during these years his output was large.
 About 1870 his sight began to fail, and in 1872 he submitted to an operation on one of his eyes at Guy's Hospital, when Dr. Bader removed the lens.
 The operation was only partially successful, and his powers rapidly declined, he became the victim of fits of acute depression, in one of which he attempted to take his own life.
 He recovered from the self-inflicted wound, and continued to paint, but was only able to work with the aid of a powerful glass and on small canvases.

 So greatly had his powers of earning decreased, that in 1893 a pension of 20 pounds per annum was granted him by the Royal Academy; he died, however, before drawing the first installment of it.
 George Armfield was married three times.
 As already stated, he was very young when he took his first wife; by her he had no children; by his second wife he had one daughter, and by the third, twelve children, one of whom, George [this may in fact be the artist that we know as Edward], followed in his father's footsteps as a painter of animals, more especially dogs.
 The painter died at Clapham in August 1893, and was buried at Norwood.

-Works by Armfield can be found in many public and private collections including the Walker Art Gallery and the Glasgow Art Gallery.
+Works by Armfield can be found in many public and private collections including:

 Most of the information included in this biography was taken from a letter we received from Mrs. Beryl Kerrigan, who is a great granddaughter of George Armfield (the actual author of the biographical study is unknown).